 (annual revenue/365/24) * hours of downtime = $ cost

 Monitoring visitor numbers and site speed may show you that a drop in the number of monthly visitors corresponds to a rise in the average speed of your site.
 Closer investigation could reveal a fall in traffic from search engines.
-We know site speed is one of Google’s ranking factors, so as a result of monitoring visitor numbers and site speed, you could decide to make your site faster in order to restore the change to your search traffic.
+We know site speed is one of Google’s ranking factors, so as a result of monitoring visitor numbers and site speed you could decide to make your site faster to restore the change to your search traffic.

-Don't think this won't happen to your site!
-It's very important to be aware of what could go wrong so you're familiar with it if and when it does happen.
+Don't think this won't happen to your site: It's very important to be aware of what could go wrong so you're familiar with it if and when it does happen.

-We're going to show you the tools to use in order to monitor your WordPress site, and make sure when things do go wrong, you can react quickly and get your site working again.
+We're going to show you the tools to use to monitor your WordPress site, and make sure when things do go wrong, you can react quickly and get your site working again.
 You may also find our guide on updating, maintaining and troubleshooting WordPress useful here.

 While there are dozens of tools in each category, there’s often a single, market-leading service that’s cheaper (or free), has more features, and/or is better integrated with WordPress.
 We’re going to look in detail at the best tool for the job and then show you the alternative options.

 It’s worth noting two alternative options are going to come up a lot: ManageWP and Jetpack.
-These two tools are WordPress-specific freemium (i.e., some features are free, some are paid) services which can do a lot of what’s needed to monitor a WordPress site.
+These two tools are WordPress-specific freemium (i.e., some features are free, some are paid) services that can do a lot of what’s needed to monitor a WordPress site.
 Often, they don’t do the best job, but they mostly do an acceptable (or even good) job.
-We’d still recommend using the outright best tools, but if convenience is of key importance to you, these two are worth considering.
+We’d still recommend using the outright best tools, but, if convenience is of key importance to you, these two are worth considering.

 With this in mind, we can start looking at the very best tools for each of the WordPress monitoring jobs.

 Knowing more about your visitors lets you make better decisions about your website.
-Information such as number of page views, number of visitors, time spent on the page, visitor locations, and so on will help you make better decisions regarding your content — and show you whether these decisions are having a positive or negative impact.
+Information such as number of page views, number of visitors, time spent on the page, visitor locations, and so on will help you to make better decisions regarding your content -- and show you whether these decisions are having a positive or negative impact.